stevenabaco/school_rest_api/README.md

 ## PROJECT OVERVIEW

-This REST API is the back-end  This API provides a way to manage a school database containing information about users and courses.
+This REST API is the back-end of my Teamtree TechDegree capstone project.
+It provides a way to manage a school database containing information about users and courses.

 Users should be able to interact with the database to: